Want to get more search engine traffic ? Then choose the right keywords for your website.

 You’ll see related terms to your focus keyword using this tool as per the image below.

-Don’t choose a keyword, choose a page
+Don’t choose a search query, choose a page

 I have developed a tool to choose a page instead of choosing a keyword.